AkramGharbi/FastApi_Assessment/README.md

 - "Url" : url of the page to scrape. `PS: Url should be in that form `
 - ```{page_url}/posts```

-## the mongoDB services
+## The mongoDB services

 You could use those services to select the data of a specific facebook page or to look for all of the data.
-Two collections are created, one for posts an the other for comments.
+Two collections are created, one for posts and the other for comments.